bmc/pwguard/README.md

 **DO NOT DO THAT IN PRODUCTION.** If you do, your passwords (stored and login) are sent **in the clear**.

+If `ensureSSL` is `true` (which it is, by default, in production), if you attempt to connect to PWGuard directly (on port 9000) or through a non-SSL gateway, `PWGuard` will simply display

+    Can't find X-Forwarded-Proto header

+in the browser and refuse to do anything.

+To fix this problem, you need to run PWGuard behind an SSL-enabled gateway.

 I use [Nginx][], and I configure it as follows:

     upstream pwguard {